-Infants under 1 year still need the nutrients in breast milk or formula.
-But at 1 year old, you can begin offering your little one whole cow's milk.
+Before their first birthday, babies still need the nutrients in breast milk or formula.
+But at 1 year old, your baby can try whole cow's milk.
 Why not skim or 2%?
 Because babies need the fat in whole milk for normal growth and brain development during the busy early toddler period.

 You can transition your baby from formula to whole milk by beginning to replace bottles of formula with bottles — or sippy cups — of milk.
 By 1 year old, your baby should be eating a variety of other foods and only 2-3 cups (480-720 milliliters) of milk per day.

-If your baby was put on a soy or hypoallergenic formula for a milk allergy, talk to the doctor before introducing milk.
+If your baby was put on a soy or hypoallergenic formula because of a milk allergy, talk to your doctor before introducing milk.

 |American Medical Association (AMA) The AMA has made a commitment to medicine by making doctors more accessible to their patients.
 Contact the AMA at: American Medical Association|